Pair-Kondo effect: a mechanism for time-reversal broken superconductivity in UTe$_2$: Phase diagram and weak first order transitions via pair-Kondo coupling

 The phenomenological description above reconciles the lack of an observed second transition in the low pressure data for ${\rm UTe_{2}}$ (Fig.~\ref{fig:PhaseDiag}b).
-In particular, it is sufficient to have an accidental degeneracy either between one superconducting order and magnetism, or two superconducting orders to create a finite region of the phase diagram where unsplit transition into a time-reversal broken superconductor exists.
+In particular, it is sufficient to have an accidental degeneracy either between one superconducting order and magnetism, or two superconducting orders to create a finite region of the phase diagram where unsplit transition into a $\mathcal{T}$-broken superconductor exists.
+In place of magnetism, any symmetry breaking local order that is nearly degenerate with superconducting order can be used to motivate a similar phase diagram with a single weakly-first-order transition.
 The experimental data is also consistent with three near critical order parameters described by the free energy

-with a crossing between say, $T_{c1}$ and $T_{m}$ as shown in Fig.~\ref{fig:PhaseDiag}(c), if $T_{c2}$ is close enough that $J^{2}>8\alpha_{2}\left(T_{c1}/T_{c2}-1\right)b$.
+with a crossing between say, $T_{c1}$ and $T_{m}$ as shown in Fig.~\ref{fig:PhaseDiag}(c), if $T_{c2}$ is close enough that $J^{2}>\alpha_{2}\left(T_{c1}-T_{c2}\right)b$.
 In this case, the critical pair-Kondo coupling may be parametrically small if $T_{c1}-T_{c2}\rightarrow0$.
-Since the existence of a weakly first order transition depends on a delicate balance between the Landau free energy coefficients and the pair Kondo coupling, it is important to understand the microscopic origins of the symmetry allowed coupling introduced in \eqref{eq:PairKondo}.
+Since the existence of a weakly first order transition depends on a delicate balance between the Landau free energy coefficients and the pair Kondo coupling, it is important to understand the microscopic origins of the symmetry allowed coupling constant $J$ introduced in \eqref{eq:PairKondo}.